TodePond/DreamBerd/README.md

 }
 ```

-In response to some recent criticism about this design decision, we would like to remind you that this is part of the JavaScript specification, and out of our control.
+In response to some recent criticism about this design decision, we would like to remind you that this is part of the JavaScript specification, and therefore - out of our control.